tkcthulhu/thicc-tac-toe/pseudocode.md

     checkWinState

         loop through values of winCombos and check them against p1 and p2 to see if any win combos have been achieved

+        need to lock the board after a win condition is met